 I understand that not all of my readers have children.
 But for those of us who do, helping children adjust to this news is vital.
 It not only helps the children but can help relieve some associated stress for the parent.

 - Don’t share your news until you know for sure what your particular diagnosis is.
 I don’t think you need to know your exact treatment; that takes time.
 But even knowing a general range of what might be used is helpful.
-If you have had cancer before children will usually want to know if you will be doing the same thing (especially if it has to do with hair loss) or if it will be different.
+If you have had cancer before, children will usually want to know if you will be doing the same thing (especially if it has to do with hair loss) or if it will be different.

 - In my case I needed to have a mediastinoscopy with biopsy after my status was confirmed.
-It’s an outpatient surgery that inserts a camera through an incision in your neck to look with a camera and grab some lymph nodes for biopsy.
+It’s an outpatient surgery that inserts a camera through an incision in your neck to grab some lymph nodes for biopsy.
 I decided to focus on that concrete event mostly… it’s something children can wrap their heads around… Mom is going to the hospital (not uncommon in my household), having a small operation, will be back tomorrow night.
 I explained the cancer, the metastasis, and answered lots of questions, but I think the “one step at a time” was more easily tangible with the surgery as the immediate hurdle.
 If you will need an overnight stay for your particular surgery I think it’s best not to spring that news on children if possible.
 An overnight absence is best with a few days’ notice.
 Children, in my experience, are usually a bit clingy after bad news and that would provide the opportunity for follow-up questions and reassurance.

 - Be sure you understand your diagnosis.
 Explain what words mean to children and to your friends.
 There are many misunderstandings about cancer and stage IV cancer.
 The word “terminal” might be scary.
 Stage IV cancer is not the same diagnosis in different diseases.
 Prognoses vary and some types of metastatic cancer can be slow-growing or respond well to treatment, allowing years of life.